rabauke/mpl/README.md

 * I/O.

-Although MPL covers a subset of the MPI functionality only, it has probably the larges MPI-feature coverage among all alternative C++ interfaces to MPI.
+Although MPL covers a subset of the MPI functionality only, it has probably the largest MPI-feature coverage among all alternative C++ interfaces to MPI.